Huotes/CommitMaker/README.md

 Nobody doesn't like Sara Lee.
 Except Chuck Norris.

 No one has ever spoken during review of Chuck Norris' code and lived to tell about it.

+The best-laid plans of mice and men often go awry.
+Even the worst-laid plans of Chuck Norris come off without a hitch.